Shamzamg/Gyromite/README.md

 The runnable .jar file is the one called Gyromite-1.0-SNAPSHOT-jar-with-dependencies

-You can generate it by using Maven
+You can generate it by using Maven:

 1.clean